eanea/FPinScala/README.md

-# FPinScala
+# Functional Programming in Scala.
+Paul Chiusano and Runar Bjarnason
-Functional Programming in Scala PAUL CHIUSANO RÚNAR BJARNASON
+Exercises from book